BelledonneCommunications/linphone-sdk/README.md

 The generic steps to build the SDK are:

- 1. Create and go inside a directory where the SDK will be built:
- `mkdir build && cd build`
- 2. Execute CMake to configure the project:
+ 1. Execute CMake to configure the project by giving the preset you want to build (you can get the list of presets available with the `cmake --list-presets` command) and eventually some additional options:
- `cmake <SOME OPTIONS> ..`
+ `cmake --preset=<PRESET> <SOME OPTIONS>`
  3. Build the SDK:
- `cmake --build . `
+ `cmake --build --preset=<PRESET>`
  or
- `cmake --build . --parallel <number of jobs>` (which is faster).
+ `cmake --build --preset=<PRESET> --parallel <number of jobs>` (which is faster).

 The options below define the target of the compilation, and hence are required most of the time:
-- `LINPHONESDK_PLATFORM`: The platform for which you want to build the Linphone SDK.
-It must be one of: `Android`, `IOS`, Raspberry or Desktop (default value).
 - `CMAKE_BUILD_TYPE`: By default it is set to `RelWithDebInfo` to build in release mode keeping the debug information.
 You might want to set it to `Debug` to ease the debugging.
 On Android, use `ASAN` to make a build linking with the Android Adress Sanitizer (https://github.com/google/sanitizers/wiki/AddressSanitizerOnAndroid).

-These generic steps work for all platforms, but a few specifics behaviors are good to know and are described in the next subsections.
+These generic steps work are the base for building, but a few specifics behaviors are good to know and are described in the next subsections.

 ### iOS

 Requirement:
  - Xcode >= 10
- - Cmake >= 3.18.2

 Cmake has limited swift support: only Ninja and Xcode generators can handle swift.
 Until Cmake has full swift support, you need to specify configuration step by specifying one of the two backends:

-`cmake .. -G Xcode -DLINPHONESDK_PLATFORM=IOS` or `cmake .. -G Ninja -DLINPHONESDK_PLATFORM=IOS`
+`cmake --preset=ios -G Xcode` or `cmake --preset=ios -G Ninja`

-If using the Xcode generator, the build type must be specified for compilation step with `--config`:
-`cmake --build . --config <cfg>`, where `<cfg>` is one of `Debug`, `Release`, `RelWithDebInfo` or `MinSizeRel`.
-If nothing is specified, the SDK will be built in Debug mode.
+If the generator is not specified, Xcode will be used by default.

 Please note that the Xcode backend is very slow: about one hour of build time, compared to approximately 15 mn for Ninja.